mistakia/nano-community/docs/getting-started-devs/protocol-reference.md

 ## Final Votes

-- For unconfirmed blcoks, regular voting quorum is checked and a final vote is generated in two instances:
+- For unconfirmed blocks, regular voting quorum is checked and a final vote is generated in three instances:
   - on a new vote for an active election
   - on election activation
   - on receiving a new live fork